-But seriously, it’s a difficult question to answer because it depends on a ton of factors.
+But seriously, it’s a difficult question to answer because it hinges on a myriad of factors.
 I lost count of the editing rounds with my debut novel Transient.
-When it came time to edit my second novel Max and the Multiverse, I had graduated from complete hack to competent author and knocked it out in a dozen passes.
-Today, I edit down my manuscripts with a tried and true strategy.
-For me, and I cannot stress the me part enough, I have learned that it takes four major editing passes: Content, Format, Verbal, and Polish.
+Everything was new and I had no idea what a finished manuscript looked like.
+When it came time to edit my second book, I had gained some competency and knocked it out in a dozen passes.
+Several books later, my editing strategy had reduced to a handful of deliberate sessions.

 Content editing should be self-explanatory.
 You edit for content.
-This includes fleshing out detail, adjusting pace, fixing structural issues, deleting anything that doesn’t make sense or push the story forward, anything that gives your narrative a clear direction.
-Usually, my first draft is about 3/4 the word count of the finished product.
+This includes fleshing out detail, adjusting pace, fixing structural issues, deleting anything that doesn’t make sense or push the story forward, whatever gives your narrative a clear direction.
+Typically, my first draft is about 3/4 the word count of the finished product.
 I add the other 1/4 during content editing.
 In fact, I sometimes add notes in the first draft like [need more detail about the pickle] and come back to it after completion.

-Content editing takes about as much time as writing the first draft.
-After this round, my story is complete.
+Content editing should take about as much time as writing the first draft.

-Format editing takes about half the time of content editing.
+Format editing should take about half the time of content editing.

-Verbal editing takes about half the time of format editing.
+Verbal editing should take about half the time of format editing.

 Polish editing should only take a day or two.
-After this round, my novel is complete.

-Once I complete my polishing round, it’s off to the races.
-I hand it over to my copy editor for one final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
-It’s quite a daunting process, but I enjoy every second.
+Now it’s off to the races.
+I hand it over to my copy editor for a final nit-pick while I concentrate on cover design, back blurb, and all the other fun stuff that goes into getting a completed book into the hands of readers.
+It’s a daunting process, but I enjoy every second.